Shirley Wang: Philanthropy

 The Wangs were prominent supporters of the Drug Enforcement Administration Foundation and helped bring the DEA Museum to the California Science Center in Los Angeles to educate the public on illegal drugs and trafficking.
 The Wangs also established an endowed chair at the Cedar Sinai Medical Center for Pediatric Surgery to fund novel research in pediatric surgery, as well as assist underprivileged children in need of surgery.
-The couple funded six staff positions at the Asian Pacific American Legal Center to aid in providing legal services to immigrant domestic-violence survivors.
 The Walter and Shirley Wang Foundation donated $250,000 to found an Outward Bound Center for underprivileged youth in New York, New York.

-In partnership with her husband, Wang funded documentaries on crucial social issues in China and Chinese-American history.
-The documentary The Blood of Yingzhou District, which centers on the AIDS epidemic in China, won the 2007 Academy Award for Best Documentary (Short Subject).
-The Warriors of Qiugang, which was nominated for an Academy Award for Best Documentary (Short Subject) in 2010, resulted in a $30 million investment from the Chinese government to clean up the toxic waste around the waterway where the film takes place.
-Additionally, the Wangs are the first and most prominent sponsors of the Emmy-nominated PBS documentary Becoming American: The Chinese Experience by Bill Moyers.
-The three-part, six-hour documentary examines immigration, citizenship, and what it means to be Chinese-American.

 In the wake of the COVID-19 global pandemic, Plastpro, Inc. and JM Eagle donated surgical masks to Ohio facilities local to the Plastpro, Inc. factory.
 The Wangs donated $1 million to the Mayor's Fund of Los Angeles, as well as supplies for the creation of face shields for use at Cedars Sinai Medical Center and the Innovation Lab at UCLA.

-In October 2020, Wang was elected to her alma mater Columbia University's board of trustees – a role in which she actively supports both the renovation of undergraduate students common areas and the construction of the new home for the Columbia Business School on the Manhattanville campus.
-With their two children currently attending Columbia College, Wang also sits on the college's Parent Leadership Council.
+In October 2020, Wang was elected to her alma mater Columbia University's board of trustees.
+Wang also sits on the college's Parent Leadership Council.

 In March 2022, Wang and her husband donated $10 million to Columbia to enhance undergraduate social life in John Jay Hall, Wallach Hall, and Alfred Lerner Hall.
 She also donated $1 million to fund a passageway linking the two new buildings on Columbia Business School's new campus in Manhattanville.